pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/OOW (Non-US) JIRA.md

 ---
 For Vix Hsieh:
 >Issue Invoice on PayPal.
+>
 >JIRA Status: 'Invoice Needed' -> 'Awaiting Payment'
+>
 >Assignee: Vix Hsieh
 ---
 ### 5 - Confirm payment & offer info for return

 Once the customer paid for the amount, tag Vix / Maines / WeiTing on the Supt-Private Channel to confirm the payment status.

-Vix will also check the payment status once a day.
+Vix will also check the payment status once a day and assign the ticket back to agent.

 Once the invoice is confirmed as paid, please updated the ticket status from 'Awaiting Payment' to 'In Progress' Section in the ticket on JIRA.

 ---
 For who is going to do this:
 >JIRA Status: 'Awaiting Payment' -> 'In Progress'
+>
 >Assignee: Agent who requests the RMA